 Okay, guys.
 Day Four.
 We are almost there.
 At this point, you have started your blog, figured out your theme, written down some blog posts you can write, and learned a few ways to make money.
 Now we’re going to move on to Email.
 Consider your email list as a group of people, who like what you write and are ready to buy your product(s).
 Instant clients.
 You know the drill, grab some coffee, tea, or cocoa and get ready to learn everything you need for starting an email list.

 This task takes 20-30 minutes to set.
 But plan for more time if you want to dive in deeper.
 Here’s the outline.

 - Setting up your Blog to Send Emails

 Starting a Blog | Using Email as a Blogger

-Do I need to give them something in exchange for email?
-You don’ t need to, but it sure helps.
-If you have products you can offer a 10% off coupon code, or if you share info you can create a 10 page downloadable guide they get for “free” when they sign up for your email list.
+Do I need to give them something in exchange for an email?
+You don’t need to, but it sure helps.
+If you have products you can offer a 10% off coupon code, or if you share the info you can create a 10-page downloadable guide they get for “free” when they sign up for your email list.